rlucioni/recipes/recipes/clam-chowder.md

 2. Bring clams and 3 cups water to boil in a large, covered pot.
 Steam until clams just open, 3-5 minutes.
 3. Remove clams from shells, discarding any that didn't open.
 Mince clam meat and reserve.
 Strain clam broth through a sieve lined with a paper towel and reserve.
 Rinse and dry pot.
 4. Fry bacon in pot until foamy.
 Reserve on a paper towel lined plate, leaving bacon fat in the pot.
 Add onion and cook until softened.
 5. Add flour, stirring until lightly colored, about 1 minute.
 Gradually whisk in reserved clam juice.
 Add potatoes, bay leaf, and thyme.
 Simmer until potatoes are tender, about 10-20 minutes, depending on the size of the potato chunks.
+Add corn when a few minutes are left.
-6. Add bacon, clams, and cream.
+6. Add bacon, clams, cream, and green onions.
 Bring to a simmer, then kill heat and taste for seasoning.

 Serve with crusty bread.
 Best if reheated and served the next day.